 If you suspect you are suffering from the effects of lactose intolerance, try eliminating dairy products from your diet for two weeks to see if the symptoms resolve.
 Otherwise, you can ask for a hydrogen breath test at your local hospital for a quick diagnosis on your potential milk allergy.

 Aside from the obvious dairy products like fresh milk (fat free, skimmed and whole milk), cheese and yoghurt, it can be sometimes be hard to identify which products contain lactose.
 It is therefore important to check the food labels on packaged goods carefully, because milk and lactose are often a surprise hidden ingredient.
-Other less obvious foods include:
+Other less obvious foods to avoid when being lactose intolerant include:

 Butter and margarine,